Frequently asked questions

 - Bachelor with a major for 150 credits

 - During the Bachelor, you choose a 30-ECTS minor in a teachable subject.
-In addition, you register a "Complement to the DEEM" under "optional studies " to follow the 30 missing ECTS in the second subject.
+In order to follow the missing 30 ECTS in the second subject, you must additionally register for a "Complement to the DEEM" under "optional studies".
 In total, the courses you take must correspond to the 60-ECTS minor for the DEEM.

 - Bachelor with a major for 120 credits.